 "There's something about big guys," Rodney Garner said.
 "If they can set the

 tone, you feel like you've got a chance.
 You like your chances when you

 That puts the burden for the Bulldogs' defense squarely on 315-pound

-of leading goes to Anderson and Golston, Georgia's starting defensive tackles, Garner said.
+of leading goes to Anderson and Golston, Georgia's starting defensive

-“He tells us that all the time," Anderson said.
+"He tells us that all the time," Anderson said.
 "He puts a lot on me

 "He always says it doesn't matter what anybody else does," Golston

-Golston will have to take more responsibility in the locker room this year.
+Golston will have to take more responsibility in the locker room this

-“We're in a situation where we have to demand more out of ourselves,"
+"We're in a situation where we have to demand more out of ourselves,"

-"Neither one of us is really that vocal, but we need to be vocal this year,” Golston said.
+"Neither one of us is really that vocal, but we need to be vocal this

-“I love them, they're great," Coach
+"I love them, they're great," Coach Mark Richt said.

-said.
 "I think they're

 great players, great leaders and great people.
 They're a good duo, too,

 Anderson said he and Golston aspire to be the Bulldogs' best duo since